 happen to everyone, it is more common for women to

-prevent this, you ask?
-When the pH level of our body –
+to prevent this, you ask?
+When the pH level of our body

-the alkalinity or acidity – is disrupted, this causes
+– the alkalinity or acidity – is disrupted, it causes

 the fungi to overgrow.
 Basically, you just have to